TheEvilSkeleton/lutris-wiki-fork/Installing Lutris.md

 In RPM Fusion's [wiki page for nvidia](https://rpmfusion.org/Howto/NVIDIA#Current_GeForce.2FQuadro.2FTesla) they show the commands to install the drivers for different nvidia devices.

-These are the install commands if you have a curent card:
+These are the install commands if you have a curent Nvidia card:

 ```bash
 sudo dnf update -y # and reboot if you are not on the latest kernel